JuliaPy/PyCall.jl/README.md

     math.sin(math.pi / 4) - sin(pi / 4)  # returns 0.0

-Type conversions are automatically performed for numeric, boolean, string, and function types, along with tuples, arrays/lists, and dictionaries of these types.
-Python functions can be converted to Julia functions but not vice-versa.
+Type conversions are automatically performed for numeric, boolean, string, IO stream, and function types, along with tuples, arrays/lists, and dictionaries of these types.
+(Python functions can be converted/passed to Julia functions and vice versa!)
 Other types are supported via the generic PyObject type, below.

 Python submodules must be imported by a separate `@pyimport` call, and